 For example, the following isql command specifies that isql is using the DOS437 character set.
-The next command connects to the europe database created above, in "Specifying a Character Set for a Column in a Table":
+The next command connects to the europe database created in Specifying a Character Set for a Column in a Table:

+'''

 SET NAMES DOS437;

 CONNECT 'europe.ib' USER 'JAMES' PASSWORD 'U4EEAH';

+'''

-For the complete syntax of SET NAMES, see Language Reference.
-For the complete syntax of CONNECT, see the Language Reference.
+For the complete syntax of SET NAMES and CONNECT, see Language Reference Guide.